INTRODUCTION

 DUAL SYSTEM OF GOVERNMENT

-Before 1765, East India Company had purchased Indian goods by importing gold and silver from England.
+Before 1765, the East India Company had purchased Indian goods by importing gold and silver from England.

 The Company was appointed as the Diwan, but it was ignorant of the Indian customs and traditions.
 Between 1765 and 1793, the Company experimented with new methods to collect land revenue.
 The aim was to make maximum profits.
-During this period, the Company did not have the responsibility of administration, but collected revenue.
-The nawab who had responsibility of administration, had no financial control.
+During this period, the Company did not have the responsibility of administration but collected revenue.
+The Nawab who had responsibility for administration, had no financial control.

 Under such conditions, both the peasants and the artisans suffered.
 Artisans were forced to sell their goods at a low rate.
 Peasants were unable to pay the revenue, that was demanded from them.
 So the production in both the areas showed a downward trend.
 In 1770 the worst famine occurred in Bengal, which wiped away 1/3 of the population.